Russell Cowles: Career in art

 During the early 1920s, Cowles lived and worked in Manhattan.
 In 1923, continuing his preference for large-scale, neo-classical, allegorical works, he made a mural in two panels for the lobby of one of his father's newspapers, the Des Moines Register.
 One of them symbolized the press and its functions and the other symbolized the contributions that newspapers make to social justice, freedom of speech, and open debate of issues.
 In 1925, while traveling abroad, he was awarded a $500 prize by the Art Institute of Chicago for another neo-classical painting, "The Consolation of Ariadne".
 Cowles's three allegorical paintings received an unusual amount of attention in the press.
-New York Times printed a photographic reproduction of "The Drama as Teacher" in its issue for August 1, 1915, the Des Moines Register devoted a full page to the two press panels in its issue for June 3, 1923, and American Magazine of Art reproduced "Consolation of Ariadne" in its December 1925 issue.
+The New York Times printed a photographic reproduction of "The Drama as Teacher" in its issue for August 1, 1915, the Des Moines Register devoted a full page to the two press panels in its issue for June 3, 1923, and American Magazine of Art reproduced "Consolation of Ariadne" in its December 1925 issue.

 In 1927 and 1928 Cowles traveled extensively in Europe and North Africa as well as South, South-Eastern, and East Asia.
 By the time he returned to the United States in December 1928, he had made careful study of foreign art styles and cultures and produced a large portfolio of paintings and drawings.
 This world tour resulted in a transition in his work away from large-scale neo-classical subjects and treatment.
 Indicating the complexity of the sources on which Cowles drew, one critic saw in this new approach the influence of Rubens and Renoir, while another saw in it the influence of Cézanne and Gauguin.
 A third critic saw the influence of Cowles's study in Asia and said he seemed receptive to the modern art of Europe, but was hardly "a convert".
 In 1935, Cowles himself expressed a belief that "the artist must shut from his vision all mere outward currents and eddies, and fads and fashions."
 In 1933, he showed a painting, "Seated Nude", in a group show in New York sponsored by Salons of America.
 This painting is shown at left.